neondatabase/website/content/docs/guides/node.md

 ## Store your Neon credentials

-Store your Neon connection string in your `.env` file.
+Add a `.env` file to your project directory and add your Neon connection string to it.
 You can find the connection string for your database in the **Connection Details** widget on the Neon **Dashboard**.
 For more information, see [Connect from any application](../connect/connect-from-any-app).

 <CodeBlock shouldWrap>